multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

-  --metadata-not-upgradeable             ‼ mark the contract as NOT upgradeable (default: upgradeable) --metadata-payable                     ‼ mark the contract as payable (default: not payable) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile not provided --pem-index PEM_INDEX                  🔑 the index in the PEM file (default: 0) --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided --sender-username SENDER_USERNAME      🖄 the username of the sender --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-gateway.elrond.com) --nonce NONCE                          # the nonce for the transaction
+  --metadata-not-upgradeable             ‼ mark the contract as NOT upgradeable (default: upgradeable) --metadata-payable                     ‼ mark the contract as payable (default: not payable) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile or ledger are not provided --pem-index PEM_INDEX                  🔑 the index in the PEM file (default: 0) --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM of ledger not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided --ledger                               🔐 bool flag for signing transaction using ledger --ledger-account-index                 🔐 the index of the account (only applicable if --ledger is set) --ledger-address-index                 🔐 the index of the address (only applicable if --ledger is set) --sender-username SENDER_USERNAME      🖄 the username of the sender --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-gateway.elrond.com) --nonce NONCE                          # the nonce for the transaction